Dani Umpi

-Daniel Umpiérrez (Tacuarembó, 1974) also known as Dani Umpi, is a Uruguayan artist, musician and writer.
+Daniel Umpiérrez (Tacuarembó, b, 1974) also known as Dani Umpi, is an Uruguayan artist, musician and writer.

 Biography

 He was born in Tacuarembó, Uruguay, on 1 November 1974, to a Catholic family dedicated to ecumenical activities.
-He studied in the San Javier Jesuit college He is living in Montevideo since 1993.
+He studied in the San Javier Jesuit College.
+He has lived in Montevideo since 1993.

-As a musician, he has collaborated with Luciano Supervielle, Max Capote, Patricia Curzio, Carlos Perciavale, Wendy Sulca and Fito Paez, to name a few.
+As a musician, he has collaborated with Luciano Supervielle, Max Capote, Patricia Curzio, Carlos Perciavale, Wendy Sulca and Fito Paez, plus others.

 Books

 Discography

 In his second record (Dramática), a collaboration with Adrián Soiza on acoustic guitar and Dani Umpi on vocals, they cover pop and rock classics, like Valeria Lynch, Ace of Base, Fun People and Pet Shop Boys.